MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry-analytics-queries.md

 QnAMaker instrumentation stores its data in the following Custom Dimensions fields.

+> [!TIP]
+> To enable logging of personal information like questions and answers, the _log personal information_ parameter should be set to true in the constructor of the _QnA Maker_ class.

 | **Field**       | **Description**            | **Sample Values**                                            |
 | --------------- | -------------------------- | ------------------------------------------------------------ |
 | question        | QnA detected question      | what can you do?                                             |